Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

-There are many people who own dogs and cats who have failed to realize their pets need to be vaccinated.
-This protects the animal from contagious diseases, and it is important to keep their essential vaccinations up-to-date.
-Although some pets are kept mostly indoors, many diseases are airborne and pets can easily be exposed.
-Convenient and affordable vaccines are offered through the Clay County Extension office as a fundraiser for the Clay County 4-H Club.
-Local veterinarian Todd Tabb donates his time and services each year in May to help make the public aware of the importance of pet vaccination and to offer vaccinations at a reduced price.
-We saw 44 clients and 71 dogs and cats.
-Dogs received combination shots that included distemper, parvovirus, influenza, hepatitis and rabies vaccinations.
-Cats received leukemia and Flovac four-way distemper vaccines and rabies shots.
-Combination vaccines were $25 for dogs and $36 for cats, and rabies shots were $11.
-The prices remain the same this year.
+There are many dog and cat owners who have failed to realize their pets need to be vaccinated.
+Keeping essential vaccinations up-to-date protects the animal from contagious diseases.
+Even though some pets are kept mostly indoors, many diseases are airborne and the pet could easily be exposed.
+Clay County Extension offers the clinic to provide a convenient and affordable way for pet owners to keep their pets up-to-date with vaccinations.
+The rabies clinic serves Clay Count, as well as surrounding counties including Randolph, Early and Barbour Counties, as well as pet owners from the neighboring state of Alabama.
+The clinic is also a fund-raiser for the 4-H club.
+Local veterinarian Todd Tabb donates his time and services each year in May to help make the public be aware of the importance of having their pets vaccinated at a reduced price.
+Combination vaccines for dogs were $25 and $36 for cats, with rabies only shots offered for $11.
+The prices will remain the same in 2020.